 An afternoon to celebrate the artwork of refugee and immigrant youth from the South Sound that explored what has made them who they are today and what makes us community.
 Attendees explored ways to create a more welcoming community and participated in a celebration of Mexican Independence Day with a performance by Esplendor Mexicano.

 Sponsored by YMCA and Catholic Community Services.
 Light refreshments provided.

 City Council proclamation of Welcoming Week in Tacoma.

-A panel featuring LGBTQ immigrants and refugees from Russia, Mexico, and Colombia.
-Attendees will have the opportunity to engage in Q&A with panelists.
-Refreshments provided.
+This panel featured LGBTQ immigrants and refugees from Russia, Mexico, and Colombia.
+Attendees had the opportunity to engage in Q&A with the panelists.

-An event assessing Tacoma’s status as a Welcoming City in light of the Northwest Detention Center’s presence in the Tide Flats, drawing perspectives from national and local history, community panelists, and facilitated discussions.
+This event assessed Tacoma’s status as a Welcoming City in light of the Northwest Detention Center’s presence in the Tide Flats, drawing perspectives from national and local history, community panelists, and facilitated discussions.